kenhkan/angular-curve/README.md

    generate documentation for you, docco-style: `pip pygments`
 5. Get NPM deps: `npm install`
 6. Get Bower deps: `bower install`
-7. Open up `app/assets/index.html` and edit the variables starting with a `$`.
-   This will be automated in a setup script in the future
-8. Replace `myApplication` with your app name in `app/assets/loader.js` and script files under `app/`.
+7. Replace `myApplication` with your app name in `app/assets/loader.js` and script files under `app/`.
 This will be automated in a setup script in the future.

 Or, if you're on a POSIX system, run the one-line setup script that bootstraps